-- (1) In accordance with section 640(6) of the MGA, the Development Authority may decide on a development permit application even though the proposed development does not comply with this bylaw if, in the opinion of the Development Authority: - (a) the proposed development would not: - (i) unduly interfere with the amenities of the neighbourhood; or
+- (1) In accordance with section 640(6) of the MGA, the Development Authority may decide on a development permit application even though the proposed development does not comply with this bylaw if, in the opinion of the Development Authority: - (a) the proposed development would not: - unduly interfere with the amenities of the neighbourhood; or (i)

-- (ii) materially interfere with or affect the use, enjoyment or value of neighbouring parcels of land; and - (b) the proposed development conforms with the use prescribed for that land or building in this bylaw. - (2) Upon receipt of a completed application for a development permit for a Permitted Discretionary A use that requests an unlimited variance to any setback and any other measurable standards of this bylaw for existing building, the Development Officer may grant the variance and issue the development permit with or without conditions if, in the opinion of the Development Officer, the variance would meet the requirements of the MGA as outlined in Section 4.9(1)(a) and (b). - (3) Development Officer Variance Powers
+- (ii) materially interfere with or affect the use, enjoyment or value of neighbouring parcels of land; and - (b) the proposed development conforms with the use prescribed for that land or building in this bylaw. - (2) Upon receipt of a completed application for a development permit for a Permitted or Discretionary A use that requests an unlimited variance to any setback and any other measurable standards of this bylaw for existing building, the Development Officer may grant the variance and issue the development permit with or without conditions if, in the opinion of the Development Officer, the variance would meet the requirements of the MGA as outlined in Section 4.9(1)(a) and (b). - (3) Development Officer Variance Powers

-Upon receipt of a completed development permit application for a development permit for a permitted Permitted or Discretionary:-A use that requests a variance of:
+Upon receipt of a completed development permit application for a Permitted or Discretionary: A use that requests a variance of:

-- up to 25 percent of one of the yard setbacks, or - a combined 25 percent of multiple yard setbacks, or (b) - (c) up to 10 percent for a measurable standard other than a setback, or - (d) either (a) or (b) with (c), A use that requests a variance of up to 25 percent of one of the vard setbacks or a combined 25 percent of multiple setbacks, and 10 percent for one other measurable standard of this bylaw, the Development Officer may: - grant the variance and issue the development permit with or without conditions. (ai) in the opinion of the Development Officer, the variance would meet the requirements of the MGA as outlined in sub-section (1); or - (bii) refer the development application involving the request for a variance to the Municipal Planning Commission for a decision.

-(34) Municipal Planning Commission Variance Powers
+- (a) up to 25 percent of one of the yard setbacks, or - (b) a combined 25 percent of multiple yard setbacks, or - (c) up to 10 percent for a measurable standard other than a setback, or - (d) either (a) or (b) with (c), the Development Officer may: - (i) grant the variance and issue the development permit with or without conditions; or - (ii) refer the development application involving the request for a variance to the Municipal Planning Commission for a decision. - (4) Municipal Planning Commission Variance Powers